laymonage/slides-student-maintainer/slides.md

 <!--
 That was two years ago, and the rest – is history.

 A lot of other things have happened since, but what I've shown you so far is enough to give you the idea.

-I haven't even mentioned the effect of all this on the people around me.
+But that's not to mention the effect of all this on the people around me.
 My family's financial situation pretty much turned upside down.
 We were struggling to keep our feet up, and COVID made it even worse.
 But now it almost seems like it was just a bad dream.
 All thanks to Django.

 It started with me learning Django, and the rest didn't happen overnight.
 It's a snowball that keeps on rolling, and I have been very lucky to have all the opportunities.
 It's a privilege.